thinkswhat/thinkswhat/README.md

 ## Biography
 ### Interests
-- Statistics and Machine Learning
+- Statistics, Data Science and Machine Learning, etc
-- AI4Science
+- AI4Science, especially in Atmospheric Science
-- Atmospheric science
+- Interaction of scientific and technological development with society and the environment
 ## Tech &amp; Tools Preference
 Tools that I use on a daily basis, or that I've used or worked (either much or a bit) with on the past.
 <div>